jni/git-tutorial/main.md

 to use a different institute's email address, by using the command without the tag inside a specific project.)

-## Exercise 1: git basics
+## Exercise 1: tracking your change history with git

-Exercise: initialise a repo, make some changes, git add, git commit (x2). git checkout master -b mult; add multiplication in two commits.
-Then check out master, add usage string.
-Then git merge.
+Let's jump right in!

-First, we start a project, initialising the git repository in an empty directory.
+Start a project, initialising the git repository in an empty directory:

 ```bash
 $ mkdir calculator; cd calculator